Signup now & get a FREE onboarding session worth $1,199

-However, it may come at a cost and may not be fully mature to replace your current social media management software.
+However, it may come at a cost and may not be mature enough to replace your current social media management software.
 Decide wisely because this is a “nice to have” capability, not a “must have”.

 After the research and due diligence, it’s time to let your team evaluate the options you have chosen.
-Your team may be small but they also need to have a say in the process as they wil be the end users of the software.
+Your team may be small but they also need to have a say in the process as they'll be the end users of the software.
 You don’t want your software giving them problems in the future.

 Here are some factors you need to consider while consulting with your team and making a decision for them:

 Don’t ask for a standard demo, ask for a demo that’s customized to your feature wish-list you created in the early stages of the due diligence process.